Avista-Technologies/website-scraper/README.md

 Enter the website URL when prompted.

-The tool will scrape the webpage and display the extracted information according to the code in the scrape_website function.
+The tool will scrape the webpage and save the extracted information according to the code in the scrape_website function.
 Modify this function to scrape specific data based on your requirements.

 ## Important Notes
 Web scraping should be done responsibly and in compliance with the website's terms of service.